 But our bill doesn't just focus on cuts.
-It also frees the Postal Service to be more entrepreneurial and pushes them to find innovative ways to bring in more mail volume and make the best use of the valuable system it maintains in order to deliver the mail to every home and business six days a week.
+It also frees the Postal Service to be more entrepreneurial, something I understand our nominee has been an advocate for in recent years.
+It does this in part by pushing them to find innovative ways to bring in more mail volume and make the best use of the valuable system it maintains in order to deliver the mail to every home and business six days a week.